iWinston/typeorm-plus/docs/insert-query-builder.md

     .execute();
 ```

-This is the most efficient in terms of performance way to insert things into your database.
+This is the most efficient way in terms of performance to insert rows into your database.
-You can also perform bulky insertions this way.
+You can also perform bulk insertions this way.